 Student Code of Conduct

 The Northcentral Technical College community is committed to fostering a campus environment that is conducive to academic inquiry, a productive campus life and thoughtful study and discourse.
-The student conduct program within the Office of Student Development is committed to an educational and developmental process that balances the interests of individual students with the interests of the Northcentral Technical College community.
+The student conduct program within the Office of Student Conduct is committed to an educational and developmental process that balances the interests of individual students with the interests of the Northcentral Technical College community.

 - Any situation where it appears that the student’s conduct may present a danger or threat to the health or safety of him/herself or others; and/or

 - Any situation that significantly impinges upon the rights, property or achievements of self or others or significantly breaches the peace and/or causes social disorder; and/or

 - Any situation that is detrimental to the educational mission and/or interests of the Northcentral Technical College;